About Menominee County

 Courts & Case Records

-The Menominee County Circuit Court, part of Wisconsin's Tenth Judicial District, serves as the primary court for the county.
-The courthouse is located at W3269 Courthouse Lane, Keshena, WI 54135, and can be reached at (715) 799-3313.
+Menominee County Circuit Court, part of Wisconsin's Tenth Judicial District, is the primary court for Menominee County.
+The courthouse is located at W3269 Courthouse Lane, Keshena, WI 54135, and can be contacted through the office’s website.
 The Circuit Court has broad jurisdiction over civil, criminal, family, probate, juvenile, and small claims matters.
 Wisconsin Circuit Courts handle cases involving felonies, civil cases over $10,000, divorces, paternity actions, and appeals from municipal courts.

 • Copies of court documents can be requested from the Clerk of Circuit Court's office in person or by mail.